QubesOS/qubes-doc/security-info/security-pack.md

     good.)

 The same procedures can be applied to any directory or file in the `qubes-secpack`.
-Two methods of verification (signed Git tags and deatched PGP signatures) are provided to ensure that the system is robust (e.g., against a potential failure in Git tag-based verification) and to give users more options to verify the files.
+Two methods of verification (signed Git tags and detached PGP signatures) are provided to ensure that the system is robust (e.g., against a potential failure in Git tag-based verification) and to give users more options to verify the files.